 Joined Boston Ballet II in 2012

-Marcus began his ballet studies at the age of six at the Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary, training extensively with Laszlo Berdo and Leslie Hench.
+Marcus Romeo began his training at age six at the Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary, training extensively with Laszlo Berdo and Leslie Hench.
 He completed his last three years of pre-professional training at The School of American Ballet.
-Marcus attended summer intensives at the Pacific Northwest Ballet School, The School of American Ballet and the Boston Ballet School all on full merit scholarships.
-He also attended the Pennsylvania Ballet’s Beyond Technique intensive.
-Marcus is a 2012 graduate of the Professional Performing Arts School in New York City, achieving a 4.0 GPA.
+Romeo attended summer intensives at the Pacific Northwest Ballet School, The School of American Ballet, and Boston Ballet School all on full merit scholarships.
+He also attended the Pennsylvania Ballet's Beyond Technique intensive.
+Romeo is a 2012 graduate of the Professional Performing Arts School in New York City, achieving a 4.0 GPA.

 He was awarded the Columbus Citizen Foundation Scholarship, the Linda and Arthur Collins Scholarship, and the Rudolf Nureyev Foundation Scholarship at the School of American Ballet.